-There is no single ‘best’ battery technology; each approach has its own strengths and weaknesses, and it is up to each data centre operator to choose the one that best meets their requirements.
+There is no single ‘best’ UPS battery technology; each approach has its own strengths and weaknesses, and it is up to each data centre operator to choose the one that best meets their requirements.

 Flooded LA batteries have plates that are immersed in an acid electrolyte.
 Since they are not sealed, the hydrogen generated during operation escapes directly into the environment, so ventilation systems must be more powerful than those for VRLA and sized adequately.
-In most cases, the battery banks are accommodated in a dedicated room.
-Flooded batteries must be kept and operated upright, and their water levels must be manually topped up.
+In most cases, the UPS battery banks are accommodated in a dedicated room.
+Flooded uninterruptible power supplies batteries must be kept and operated upright, and their water levels must be manually topped up.

 They provide a longer lifespan and higher reliability than sealed LA batteries.
 LA battery rooms must be kept at a reasonably constant temperature (20 -25°C) to avoid reducing service life or even causing damage.

-In li-ion batteries the ‘cathode’ is usually a metal oxide, while the anode is usually porous carbon graphite.
+In Li-ion batteries, the ‘cathode’ is usually a metal oxide, while the anode is usually porous carbon graphite.
 Both are immersed in a liquid electrolyte made of lithium salt and organic solvent.

-Various li-ion chemistries exist, which can be simplified into six types: Lithium cobalt oxide (LCO), lithium manganese oxide (LMO), lithium0nickel manganese cobalt oxide (NMC), lithium iron phosphate (LFP), nickel cobalt alumina (NCA), lithium titanium oxide (LTO).
+Various li-ion chemistries exist, which can be simplified into six types: Lithium cobalt oxide (LCO), lithium manganese oxide (LMO), lithium-nickel manganese cobalt oxide (NMC), lithium iron phosphate (LFP), nickel cobalt alumina (NCA), lithium titanium oxide (LTO).
 Choosing between these depends on several factors and precise comparison is not possible, since many aspects such as mechanical from, cell size and active material mix, play a significant role in performance.

-Single cell temperature, current, voltage and charge status are all monitored at the cabinet level to provide a clear overview of current battery status and to predict future runtime and performance.
-Lithium-ion batteries can be charged much more quickly than conventional batteries, offer more discharge/recharge cycles than traditional batteries and provide higher power density and efficiency, especially under heavy discharge rates.
+Single cell temperature, current, voltage and charge status are all monitored at the cabinet level to provide a clear overview of current uninterruptible power supply battery status and to predict future runtime and performance.
+Lithium-ion UPS batteries can be charged much more quickly than conventional batteries, offer more discharge/recharge cycles than traditional batteries and provide higher power density and efficiency, especially under heavy discharge rates.
 This eliminates battery oversizing, while much less real estate is needed for the battery installation.
-Although VRLA initial purchase prices are lower, Li-ion battery operating life is at least double that of VRLA equivalents, so reducing the overall capital cost.
-The labour costs associated with battery removal and replacement are also reduced.
+Although VRLA initial purchase prices are lower, Li-ion UPS battery operating life is at least double that of VRLA equivalents, so reducing the overall capital cost.
+The labour costs associated with UPS battery removal and replacement are also reduced.
 Li-ion produces less waste heat, which in turn lowers cooling costs and creates a smaller carbon footprint.

-Nickel-cadmium (NiCd) battery electrodes comprise nickel hydroxide (positive plate) and cadmium hydroxide (negative plate).
-NiCd batteries provide a very long calendar life (up to 20 years) and can cope with temperature extremes (-20°C to +40 °C).
+Nickel-cadmium (NiCd) UPS battery electrodes comprise nickel hydroxide (positive plate) and cadmium hydroxide (negative plate).
+NiCd uninterruptible power supplies batteries provide a very long calendar life (up to 20 years) and can cope with temperature extremes (-20°C to +40 °C).
 They also offer a high cycle life and have good tolerance to deep discharges.
 Other benefits relate to the low internal resistance, which offers high power density combined with fast-charging capability.
 NiCd batteries offer long storage times, and provide high protection against improper treatment.